Rag, Bush and All

 Rag, Bush and All is an album by Henry Threadgill released on the RCA Novus label in 1989.
 The album and features four of Threadgill's compositions performed by Threadgill's Sextett with Bill Lowe, Ted Daniel, Fred Hopkins, Diedre Murray, Newman Baker and Reggie Nicholson.

 Reception

 The Allmusic review by Scott Yanow awarded the album 4½ stars, stating, "This CD from altoist Henry Threadgill is a perfect mixture of improvisation and composition, hanging onto devices of the past while creating new music...
 Highly recommended to open-eared listeners".
+The Penguin Guide to Jazz on CD, LP & Cassette gave it 3½ stars, calling it "one of the finest albums of the later 1980s."